 strategic balance.
 The initial anti-ballistic missile shield

-covering non-existant nuclear missiles from Iran, a 'threat' which
+covering non-existent nuclear missiles from Iran, a 'threat' which

 was the alleged basis for the anti-ballistic missile shield has